Get-It-Done-403/Get-It-Done/reports/weekly-status-report-3.md

 #### Project Meeting Agenda:
 * Discuss PM involvement in the next few weeks
 * Discuss high level ideas for the Calendar algorithm
-* Discuss team time management and activities.
+* Discuss team time management and activities
+* Discuss Google calendar import feasability

 ### Plans and Goals:
 * Have a base draft of the algorithm we will need for Calendar